- Departments G - Z

 PrEP (Pre-exposure Prophylaxis): What is it and is it right for me?

 PrEP is another resource for individuals to use to prevent contracting HIV.
 In conjunction with other prevention practices, PrEP is a highly effective.
 PrEP requires taking a medication, consistently, every day.
 PrEP also requires testing before the medication can be prescribed and periodically while on medication.
+PrEP financial assistance is available through PrEP4Illinois.
+A PrEP navigator can provide required testing, labs, and prescribing of PrEP.

 Ask about our other services